-- Note that any content you post on Moodle will be visible to me and your peers.
-Your term project case study papers are seen only by the faculty advisor. - Always remain professional and respectful during our group meetings and ensure that communications via email or phone are also of this nature. - Always respect the privacy of your workplace and be careful not to include information that is personal, commercially sensitive, protected or confidential. - Complete your course work on your own time; do not do the work while you are in the workplace.
+- Note that any content you post to your Moodle forum will be visible to other students and the co-op faculty advisor. - Always remain professional and respectful when writing your posts and when commenting on your peers' posts. - Always respect the privacy of your workplace and be careful not to include information that is personal, commercially sensitive, protected or confidential. - The faculty advisor has the right to remove any Moodle posts which do not abide by these above-mentioned expectations for respect, etiquette and privacy. - Complete your course work on your own time; do not do the work while you are in the workplace.